Credit Assessment Load Factor

 What are the current CALF and SECALF values?

-Each BM Unit, except for Interconnector and Credit Qualifying BM Units, is given a CALF or a SECALF value for each Season.
-These are calculated based on the BM Unit’s performance in the previous equivalent Season (the Reference Season).
-For example, the Summer 2013 CALF values were calculated based on performance in Summer 2012.
+Each Primary BM Unit, except for Interconnector and Credit Qualifying Primary BM Units, is given a CALF or a SECALF value for each Season.
+These are calculated based on the Primary BM Unit’s performance in the previous equivalent Season (the Reference Season).
+For example, the Summer 2018 CALF values were calculated based on performance in Summer 2017.
 Values for a given Season are calculated and published three months beforehand.

-A list of the current Credit Qualifying BM Units are included within the lists of Seasonal CALF values available on the ELEXON Portal.
+A list of the current Credit Qualifying Primary BM Units are included within the lists of Seasonal CALF values available on the Elexon Portal.

 What is SECALF?